dfinity/portal/docs/references/http-gateway-protocol-spec.md

 ### Certificate Validation

 Certificate validation is performed as part of [response verification](#response-verification) as per [Canister Signatures](https://internetcomputer.org/docs/current/references/ic-interface-spec/#canister-signatures) and [Certification](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certificate).
-It is expanded on here concerning [response verification](#response-verification)](#response-verification) for completeness:
+It is expanded on here concerning [response verification](#response-verification) for completeness:

 1. Case-insensitive search for a response header called `IC-Certificate`.
 2. The value of the header corresponds to the format described in [the certificate header](#the-certificate-header) section.